0

 2. the second level is constituted by the Headquarters of the Business Worlds;

-3. the third level is constituted by distribution branches, which, for certain Business Worlds, comprise more than one markets (Region).
-The third level also include the business units and legal entities that provide sourcing, manufacturing, production coordination (such as shoes & bags), and leftover management services.
+3. the third level is constituted by distribution branches, which, for certain Business Worlds, comprise more than one market (Region).
+The third level also includes the business units and legal entities that provide sourcing, manufacturing, production coordination (such as shoes & bags), and leftover management services.

 The organisational structure of the OTB Group is divided into “Functions” or “Corporate Functions”, each comprising a set of human and material resources, reciprocally coordinated and organised to pursue specific corporate objectives.

-Corporate Functions are organised hierarchically, and their ranking within the OTB Group’s corporate and business structure depend on:
+Corporate Functions are organised hierarchically, and their ranking within the OTB Group’s corporate and business structure depends on:

 ▪ the breadth and nature of their responsibilities, powers, and activities;